This-Is-Prince/agent-other-sdks/docs/coinmarketcap.md

 Example prompts:
 - "What cryptocurrencies are trending right now?"
 - "Show me the hot coins on CoinMarketCap"
-- "Which tokens are getting attention today?"
-- "What's trending in the last 24 hours?"
-- "Show me trending coins for this week"

 ### Get Most Visited Cryptocurrencies